SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	    Vol.32, No.4, pp.430-442, 2002.
 For more information, visit
 	    http://www-iri.upc.es/people/ros/ellipsoids.html

-	    For polytopes this method won't give the minimal volume overapproximating ellipsoid, but just some overapproximating ellipsoid.
+	    For polyhedrons this method won't give the minimal volume overapproximating ellipsoid, but just some overapproximating ellipsoid.

 	  Input: